 Additional Pages and/or Supplemental Information: For example, if the requested information does not fit in the space provided on the form, or if you would like to provide supplemental information not requested in the NOI.

-Section 9: Legally Responsible Party and Duly Authorized Representative Signature
+Section 10: Legally Responsible Party and Duly Authorized Representative Signature

-The Legally Responsible Party (LRP) must comply with the eligibility requirements described below (and set forth in Attachment D).
-The LRP shall sign and submit the NOI to the appropriate Water Board.
-Water Board mailing addresses are located in the Staff Directory (https://www.waterboards.ca.gov/water_issues/programs/cwa401/docs/staffdirectory.pdf).
+The Legally Responsible Party (LRP) must comply with the eligibility requirements set forth in Attachment E. The LRP shall sign and submit the NOI to the appropriate Water Board.

-The attestation on the NOI form must be signed by the LRP.
-LRP eligibility is as follows:

-For a corporation: The NOI must be signed by a responsible corporate officer of at least the level of vice-president.

-For a partnership or sole proprietorship: by a general partner or the proprietor, respectively.

-For a municipality, state, federal, or other public agency: by either a principal executive officer or ranking elected official.
-This includes the chief executive officer of the agency or the senior executive officer having responsibility for the overall operations of a principal geographic unit of the agency (e.g., Regional Administrators of the U.S. EPA).